colinyoung/guaranteed_queue/README.md

       main_queue: RailsApp_production
       deadletter_queue: RailsApp_production_deadletter

+## Whitelisted Exceptions

+Sometimes, you will have errors which occur that are unrecoverable.
+In this instance, you don't want to have those jobs clogging up GQ.
+You can fix this by adding (stringified) exceptions to the config hash:

+    GuaranteedQueue.config(
+      ...
+      whitelisted_exceptions: [ 'ActiveRecord::RecordNotFound' ]
+      ...
+    )

 ## Testing

 If your application is running in a `RAILS_ENV` or `RACK_ENV` of `test`, you're good to go.
 Otherwise, just add `stub_requests => true` to your call to `GuaranteedQueue.config` like so: